 Possession and use of personal information in our operations subjects us to risks and costs that could harm our business.
 Aspen uses a third party to collect and retain large amounts of personal information regarding our students and their families, including social security numbers, tax return information, personal and family financial data and credit card numbers.
 We also collect and maintain personal information of our employees in the ordinary course of our business.
 Some of this personal information is held and managed by certain of our vendors.
 Errors in the storage, use or transmission of personal information could result in a breach of student or employee privacy.
-Possession and use of personal information in our operations also subjects us to legislative and regulatory burdens that could require notification of data breaches, restrict our use of personal information, and cause us to lose our certification to participate in the Title IV programs.
-We cannot guarantee that there will not be a breach, loss or theft of personal information that we store or our third parties store.
+Possession and use of personal information is near or operations also subjects us to legislative and regulatory burdens that could require notification of data breaches, restrict our use of personal information that we store or our third parties store.
 A breach, theft or loss of personal information regarding our students and their families or our employees that is held by us or our vendors could have a material adverse effect on our reputation and results of operations and result in liability under state and federal privacy statutes and legal or administrative actions by state attorneys general, private litigants, and federal regulators any of which could have a material adverse effect on our business, financial condition, results of operations and cash flows.